 How confident are you when asking for a pay rise?

-With statistics showing that women are still financially worse off than their male counterparts due to salary figures being bought to light by gender pay gap reporting, asking for a pay rise is fast becoming a leading concern for employees who feel that their efforts are worthy of an increased salary.
+With the cost of living crises hitting household budgets as energy and food prices increase, asking for a pay rise is fast becoming a leading concern for employees who feel that their efforts are worthy of an increased salary.

 Asking for a pay rise can be a nerve wracking experience, but if you can back up your request with evidence that an increase is well deserved then you’ll significantly boost your chances of seeing a little extra in your monthly pay packet.